Passion & Perseverance on the Slopes

 Learning Resilience & Prioritizing Health

 Even though it took a devastating crash to realize, I now know when to stop and do what’s right in a situation.
-I listened to my doctors after the second crash and took a step back from my academics.
+I listened to my doctors after the second crash and took a step back from my academics and training.
 I had to catch up all of my school work after I was healed and cleared by the doctors, which was a difficult but doable process.
 I learned to listen to other opinions and prioritize my health - physical and mental.
 One month later, my bruises and concussion were gone and I had a cleared conscience.

-President of USC Ski & Snowboard Team
+President USC Ski & Snowboard Team

-Lead and represent a 180 member organization, manage budget, negotiate housing contracts with Mammoth Mountain landlords, and oversee recruitment scheduling and competitive event registration.
+• Lead and represent a 180 member organization, manage budget, negotiate housing contracts with Mammoth Mountain landlords, and oversee recruitment scheduling and competitive event registration.

-USC Ski & Snowboard Team: https://www.uscskiandsnowboard.org/officers
+• USC Ski & Snowboard Team Officers

 Coaching